Do you need help with your electric bill? Review these programs for the solution that works best for you:

 - CRISIS provides a grant to help avoid shut off of electric service, which resulted from an over-due bill.
 This grant also can be used to restore service during the winter months for service already shut off.

-Project REACH is an emergency hardship fund designed to help residential customers who have suffered a recent financial hardship and need temporary help in paying their electric bill.
-Program funding is provided by Penn Power customers, company employees, and FirstEnergy shareholders.
-The distribution of funds is administered by the Salvation Army located throughout the Penn Power service territory.
+The Dollar Energy Fund is an emergency hardship fund designed to help residential customers who have suffered a recent financial hardship and need temporary help in paying their electric bill.
+Program funding is provided by Met-Ed customers, company employees, and FirstEnergy shareholders.
+The distribution of funds is administered by community-based organizations throughout the Met-Ed service territory.

-To make a contribution to Project REACH, please complete and return this contribution form.
+To make a contribution to the Dollar Energy Fund, please complete and return this contribution form.

 |To view and print this form, you need Adobe® Acrobat® Reader.
 Click here to download this free software.|